 Not only will you dramatically improve your results, but your family, friends, colleagues, peers and bosses will also notice a difference in your attitude.

-After all, who doesn't like hanging around positive people?
+After all, it's the basic law of attraction, positive people like hanging around positive people.

 Keep on reading to find out about the 12 best techniques for positive thinking, as suggested by our team of productivity experts.

 We also have an article on how meditation can improve productivity, that we recommend you check out if you are interested.